owasp-modsecurity/website/README.md

-# CRS Project Website Repository
+# OWASP ModSecurity Project Website Repository

 This repository contains the website for the OWASP Modsecurity Project.